lsalo/predict/README.md

 L.S. would like to acknowledge **The MathWorks, Inc.** and the **School of Engineering at MIT** for funding through a 2020-2021 *MathWorks Engineering Fellowship*.

 The authors would also like to thank Youssef Marzouk for his helpful comments on multivariate statistical modeling.

+Readme design based on examples from <a href="https://github.com/matiassingers/awesome-readme">Awesome README</a>.